 That didn’t happen, because the project manager of the team was always prepared to take care of issues.
 The team’s front-end specialists, designers and writers took care of the rest.

-It made sense for me to outsource in terms of cost, because I knew from the start that there was going to be a continuous stream of work.
+It made sense for me to outsource remote teams in terms of cost, because I knew from the start that there was going to be a continuous stream of work.
 If that hadn’t been the case, I would have had to pay people just to be on standby.